redis/redis-doc/docs/data-types/strings.md

     (integer) 11
 {{< /clients-example >}}

-The `INCRBY` command parses the string value as an integer, increments it by one, and finally sets the obtained value as the new value.
+The `INCR` command parses the string value as an integer, increments it by one, and finally sets the obtained value as the new value.
 There are other similar commands like `INCRBY`,
 `DECR` and `DECRBY`.
 Internally it's